Digital Food & Health Nutrition for Evidence-Based Product and Strategy Teams

 Protein is becoming more important in healthy ageing, muscle maintenance, satiety and GLP-1-related nutrition support.

-Algae is gaining attention as a future-facing ingredient with potential across sustainability, alternative nutrition and functional food innovation.
+Algae and plant-based sources are gaining attention as a future-facing ingredient with potential across sustainability, alternative nutrition and functional food innovation.

 Common mistakes teams still make